Data-Science-for-Linguists-2024/Class-Lounge/guestbooks/maddy.md

 - This isn't really an avenue for improvement, but I just wonder if the fact that some subreddits may be more picture-based might mess with your analysis a bit, since you're only able to analyze the descriptions of the photos included.
 This might just mean narrowing down the choice of subreddits for analysis.

 - I personally found web scraping a little difficult so it was impressive to see it done so well.
 I definitely learned from the way you did it.
 I also think the data-sharing idea was a very good one and think I might approach my data sharing in a similar manner.

+### Dastan's comments

+- I really liked how you split the scripts that you used for scraping from the analysis notebook.
+So much so in fact that I am considering stealing this method later on for my project.
+Also you use tqdm to keep track of progression which is good practice especially for more time consuming tasks, such as collecting subbreddit data in your case

+- In terms of the data analysis, I think you could've added more visualizations and more examniation of the data, I am not sure if the analysis of the "text" property was left out of progress report 1 intentionally or not, but doing some preliminary analysis on the "text" property would definitiely be a good direction to go in.